eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/space-before-blocks/README.md

 - This rule ignores spacing which is between a keyword and a block.
 The spacing is handled by the `keyword-spacing` rule.
 - This rule ignores spacing which is between `:` of a switch case and a block.
 The spacing is handled by the `switch-colon-spacing` rule.

+This rule adds support for interfaces and enums.

 ## Options

 This rule takes one argument.
 If it is `"always"` then blocks must always have at least one preceding space.
 If `"never"`